Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Conclusion and discussion

 \section{Conclusion and discussion}

+We suggested another useful application of the already known HDD method.
+Namely, HDD speeds up computations of the data misfit (mismatch) in the likelihood function in the Bayesian approach.
+HDD can also be used when the simulated data and measurement data are compared (e.g., in regression, parameter inference, data assimilation, Kalman filter, and Bayesian update problems).
+HDD uses the fact that often only a functional of the solution or a small part of it is observed or measured.
+Therefore, HDD computes only a part of the inverse operator and only a part of the solution.
+Optimally, HDD computes only what is needed, i.e., what is measured.

-In this work, we suggested the new method to speed up the computation of the likelihood function.
-In turn, it can speed up Monte Carlo Markov Chain procedures or Bayesian inversion methods.
-Often, the available observation is just a part of the solution or a functional of the solution.
-The suggested HDD method provides a way to compute only a part of the inverse (solution) operator, and only a part of the solution.
-Herewith the computational accuracy is as usual (for instance, as in the standard FEM method), but the computational recourses (FLOPS and storage) are smaller by a constant factor.
-This HDD method is based on the hierarchical domain decomposition, finite element methods, and on the Schur complement.
-If the forward operator and the right-hand side can be discretized on different meshes, which is often the case in the multiscale problems, the HDD method can profit from this, and the computational resources will be drastically reduced.
+As such the computational accuracy is as usual (for instance, as in the standard FEM method), but the computational recourses (FLOPS and storage) are smaller.
+The HDD method is based on the hierarchical (recursive) domain decomposition, FEM, and the Schur complement methods.
+If the forward operator and the right-hand side can be discretized on different meshes, which is often the case in multiscale problems, the HDD method can get significant advantages.
+The computational resources will be reduced even more.

-Additionally, to speed up the computation of the Schur complement, we approximate all intermediate and auxiliary matrices in the $\H$-matrix format.
+Additionally, to speed up the Schur complement computations, we approximate all intermediate and auxiliary matrices in the $\H$-matrix format.
 We then achieve the computational cost $\mathcal{O}(n\log^3 n)$ and the storage $\mathcal{O}(n\log^2 n)$.
-There is some overhead due to construction of the hierarchical decomposition tree $T_{\Th}$ and due to permutation of indices in assembling of mappings $\Psi_{\omega_1}$ and $\Psi_{\omega_2}$.
-The idea of the HDD method is not new, it was already suggested by Hackbusch in 2002, and further developed in \cite{MYPHD, Hackbusch2012, FlorianDiss,HackHMBook, babb2016accelerated, martinsson2015hierarchical}.
-See also Ch.
-12, \cite{HackHMBook}.
-The novelty of this work is the application of the HDD method for computing the likelihood function in the Bayesian formula.
+There is some overhead due to the construction of the hierarchical decomposition tree $T_{\Th}$ and permutation of indices.

-The drawbacks of the HDD method are: 1) the user must have an access to the procedure, which assembles the stiffness matrix; 2) the user must be able to build the hierarchical domain decomposition tree; 3) the interface size in 2D problems is $\mathcal{O}(n)$ and the coupling between the internal and external boundaries is $\mathcal{O}(1)$, whereas, in 3D problems, the interface is $\mathcal{O}(n^2)$ and the coupling is $\mathcal{O}(n)$.
-The last item results in increasing of the matrix sizes, which should be eliminated (inverted) in the Schur complement.